-GAME OF THRONES' Iain Glen to Star in FORTUNE'S FOOL at the Old Vic from Dec 6
+GAME OF THRONES' Iain Glen Stars in FORTUNE'S FOOL at the Old Vic, Beg.
+Tonight

-The Daily Mail writes that Iain Glen (Game of Thrones, Downton Abbey) will star with Richard McCabe in Ivan Turgenev's FORTUNE'S FOOL at the Old Vic, beginning December 6.
+Iain Glen (Game of Thrones, Downton Abbey) will star with Richard McCabe in Ivan Turgenev's FORTUNE'S FOOL at the Old Vic, beginning tonight, December 6.
 The play, to be directed by Lucy Bailey, hasn't been seen on the London stage since it was written 150 years ago.
 Glen will play Kuzovkin, a poor man living in a Russian estate.

 In the play, Kuzovkin must welcome his new heiress and her husband to the estate, while McCabe -- as Tropatchov, Kuzovkin's rich neighbor -- dredges up the poor man's unpleasant past.